-Bruce suffered greatly for the crown, but his family and friends suffered equally.
+Bruce suffered greatly for the crown, with his family and friends facing similar hardships.

-Robert the Bruce’s wife suffered a no less punishing life in support of her husband.
+Robert the Bruce’s wife endured a no less punishing life in support of her husband.

 Elizabeth de Burgh was born around 1289.
 The daughter of Richard de Burgh, Earl of Ulster and Connaught, and his wife, Margaret, she was a god-daughter of England’s king, Edward I. At the age of 13 Elizabeth was married to Robert the Bruce, Earl of Carrick, in 1302; probably at his manor of Writtle, near Chelmsford in Essex.
 It is possible the marriage was arranged by Edward; he certainly encouraged it, as a way of keeping his young Scottish noble loyal to his cause.

 However, events in Scotland would soon push the Bruce away from his English alliances; his murder of his greatest rival for the throne, John Comyn, in the Chapel of the Greyfriars in Dumfries.
 Aware that he would be excommunicated for his actions, Bruce raced to Scone to be crowned before a papal bull could be issued.

 6 weeks later, on March 25th 1306, the Bruce was crowned King Robert I of Scotland, with Elizabeth by his side, by Isabella MacDuff, Countess of Buchan.
 As daughter of the Earl of Fife, Isabella claimed the hereditary right of the Clan MacDuff, to crown the King of Scots.
 The couple was crowned in a second ceremony the next day by the Bishop of St Andrews, William Lamberton, who had arrived too late to play her part in the ceremony on the 25th.

 Unfortunately the coronation was not the end of trouble for the Bruces.
 If anything, things were about to get much worse.